libretime/libretime/docs/admin-manual/tutorials/setup-liquidsoap-aac-streaming.md

 :::warning

 Replacing the liquidsoap package has security implications, since this will remove the package from the system's package manager.
-This means that the package manager will not be able to update the liquidsoap package (and also the necessary fdk-aac1 lib on Debian 11) in the future.
+This means that the package manager will not be able to update the liquidsoap package in the future.
 This includes backports of security fixes.

 Libretime is NOT compatible with Liquidsoap 2.x at the time of this writing.
 Future versions of Libretime will support Liquidsoap 2.x which will render these instructions obsolete.